valotvince/perf-workshop/.solutions/exercise-1.md

 # Solutions

-This contains page contains solutions for the exercise, do not read if you don't want to get spoiled !
+This contains page contains solutions for the exercise 1, do not read if you don't want to get spoiled !

 <details>
 <summary>A solution</summary>